pclifford/borderlands2/README.md

 ## How do I modify values in a save file?

-Modify save file data by changing one or more of "level", "skillpoints", "money", "eridium", "seraph", "gunslots", "backpack", "bank", "unlocks", or "itemlevels":
+Modify save file data by changing one or more of "level", "skillpoints", "money", "eridium", "seraph", "tokens", "gunslots", "backpack", "bank", "unlocks", or "itemlevels":

     python savefile.py -m eridium=99 old.sav new.sav